1. SAFETY PHILOSOPHY

 Our safety policies and programs are designed to prevent accidents and incidents.
 To do this we have to ensure our policies are compliant with regulatory requirements and internal directives.

-We have four safety managers, two are Certified Safety Professionals, (CSP’s), they are responsible for making sure employees receive proper training in the right sequence and at the right time.
+We have four safety managers, and one Certified Safety Professionals, (CSP), they are responsible for making sure employees receive proper training in the right sequence and at the right time.
 Their responsibility continues by verifying the effectiveness of training in field applications.
 As well as audits field coaching.

 Cloud computing and our safety management system (SMS) allow us to establish effectiveness, and identify specific reasons for non-compliance.
 Of course, all inspection, audit and checklist information is submitted through our SMS and generates records.
 This information produces analytical reports and helps our safety managers become preventative instead of reactive to negative safety trends.
 The information gathering and reporting is near real time.
 Trends can be revealed quickly.
 This allows for intervention before an incident develops.
 Our data not only identifies those trends but also will identify probable causes for identified non-compliance issues i.e. gap in employee training or lack of clarity within the training program itself.